jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+msssage page : message thread: we need custom scrollbar component where each message is represented by a clickable dot on the track.
+Each dot should show a preview of the message on hover and scroll the main content to that message when clicked.

+so it’s effectively a synthetic, content-aware minimap/scrollbar hybrid: it gives both continuous scrolling (via the handle) and discrete navigation (via the dots).

+=== DONE

 message page : message thread: bottom message input area should animate slide in/up responding to thread locked state

 ===